SBTopZZZ-LG/flutter_render_box_exposed/README.md

 // `true` if the RenderBox has been exposed, otherwise `false` bool isExposed;

-// The exposed RenderBox
+// A notifier for the exposed RenderBox
-// This value is null before the first build is completed RenderBox? renderBox;
+// The `value` property is null before the first build is completed ValueNotifier<RenderBox?> renderBox;
 ```

 ## Usage